 A no-contact order can be issued for one of many reasons – from minor altercations between couples to serious, criminal charges of stalking and sexual harassment.
 Other circumstances in which no-contact orders may be filed include high-intensity divorces and separations or neighborly disputes.
 So, what is a no-contact order, exactly?
-Below, we’ll answer many of your questions about what a no-contact order entails, how it is implemented, and what the consequences of violating one may be.
+Below, we’ll answer all of your questions about what a no-contact order is, how it is implemented, and what the consequences of violating one may be.

 What Is A No-Contact Order?